 Thank you for your support.

 Disclaimer: These are the settings that I have found are best for the type of shooting that I do.
-This is primarily birds in flight and other wildlife.
+This is primarily birds in flight.
 You may find that some of these settings are not best for the type of shooting that you do.
 Consider this a starting point and make changes along the way.

-PRO TIP #1: For large birds in flight, I have had the most success with Wide Area Large and Eye Detect.
+PRO TIP #1: For birds in flight, I have had the most success with the recent firmware update with Wide Area Large and Eye Detect.
 Secondarily, I have been using 3D Tracking with Eye Detect.

 I set fn4 to playback for reviewing images, I just can’t get used to hunting for the playback button on the bottom right-hand side.
 You can’t teach an old dog new tricks:))